doolanshire/Combat-Models/instructions1921/README.md

 **plot.py**: a simple function to plot attrition over time.

+**interpolate.py**: this is the script used to create the *interpolated* versions of the gun data tables below.
+It is not needed to simulate battles, but it is useful in creating gun data table entries.

 #### Data files:

 **capital\_ship\_guns.csv**: containing information on capital ship guns (16 in, 15 in I, 13.5 in V, and 12 in XI).